catseye/Exanoke/README.markdown

 be easy to add too.
 Following Ruby, atoms are preceded by a colon; while I find this syntax somewhat obnoxious, it is less obnoxious than requiring that atoms are in ALL CAPS, which is what Exanoke originally had.
-In truth, there would be no real problem with allowing atoms, parameters, and function names (and even `self`) to all be arbitrarily alphanumeric, but it would require more static context checking to sort them all out, and we're trying to be as syntactic as reasonably possible here.
+In truth, there would be no real problem with allowing atoms, arguments, and function names (and even `self`) to all be arbitrarily alphanumeric, but it would require more static context checking to sort them all out, and we're trying to be as syntactic as reasonably possible here.